AgentBiscuit27/DEDSEC/README.md

 3. Watch it type!

 > Note: Version 3 is coming out very soon.
 WARNING: It is a virus, but it doesn't affect any files or anything. __TRUST ME__ It will not, I repeat, __WILL NOT__ harm your computer.

+> If you are a Mac or Linux user, I am making Mac/Linux compatible versions as well.